Jacob Wohl: Kamala Harris

-On January 22, 2019, Wohl falsely claimed on Twitter that Democratic Senator and then-presidential candidate Kamala Harris was not an American citizen on account of her parents not being naturalized citizens at the time of her birth, and as such, was ineligible to be president.
-Harris was born in Oakland, California, and is therefore a U.S. citizen regardless of her parents' citizenship status at the time.
+On January 22, 2019, Wohl falsely claimed on Twitter that Democratic Senator and then-presidential candidate Kamala Harris was not a US citizen on account of her parents not being naturalized citizens at the time of her birth, and as such, was ineligible to be president.
+Harris was born in Oakland, California, and is therefore a US citizen regardless of her parents' citizenship status at the time.
 PolitiFact rated Wohl's claim "Pants on Fire".

 In February 2019, Wohl used a fake Twitter account that claimed to represent a group of women who supported Starbucks CEO Howard Schultz's possible 2020 presidential campaign, in order to write that Kamala Harris "does not represent American Women" and that she "traded sexual favors for public office".

 Representative Ilhan Omar and Minneapolis

-In February 2019, Wohl traveled to Minnesota with far-right conspiracy theorist Laura Loomer, claiming to investigate rumors that Ilhan Omar, U.S. Representative for Minnesota's 5th congressional district and a Somali-American, had married her brother to grant him U.S. citizenship.
+In February 2019, Wohl traveled to Minnesota with far-right conspiracy theorist Laura Loomer, claiming to investigate rumors that Ilhan Omar, US Representative for Minnesota's 5th congressional district and a Somali American, had married her brother to grant him US citizenship.
 Their trip was organized and attended by Ali Alexander, also a far-right activist and conspiracy theorist.
 Wohl created an online fundraising campaign to try to raise $25,000 to fund the trip.
-In a subsequent series of tweets and livestreams, Wohl claimed that Minneapolis had "no-go zones" infested by "Somali jihadists", that a local Somali man had threatened to kill him, that "Islamicist forces have taken over sections of [Minnesota's] police departments", and that he had to wear body armor and travel with hired security in armored cars to avoid hitmen.
+In a subsequent series of tweets and livestreams, Wohl claimed that Minneapolis had "no-go zones" containing "Somali jihadists", that a local Somali man had threatened to kill him, that "Islamicist forces have taken over sections of [Minnesota's] police departments", and that he had to wear body armor and travel with hired security in armored cars to avoid hitmen.
 The security team, however, did not appear in any of their livestreams, and Wohl declined livestream watchers' requests to film the armored cars and security team which he claimed to have hired.
 Star Tribune columnist Jennifer Brooks wrote that the group "cast lie after lie after lie into the wind" and that "for every minute they spent lying about conditions in Minnesota, they spent at least four begging for donations for their cause".
 Pat Garofalo, a Republican state representative from Minnesota, refuted Wohl's claim about "no-go zones" in a tweet, calling it "a lie" and "a farce".